julitiux/julitiux/content/posts/vim.md

 ```code
 .
 ```
 The dot command allow us repeat the last change.
-Later, press the dot command, you can keep the same behavior from delete a line.
-This is the function of dot command; repeat the behavior of the las command.
+Press the dot command, you can keep the same behavior from delete a line.

 ### Delete a line
 ```code